2016 Naples Grape Festival

 Wine Tasting Tent at the Naples Grape Festival

-The Naples Grape Festival proudly features the wines of the Finger Lakes Region.
+The Naples Grape Fest proudly features the wines of the Finger Lakes Region.

 While you are in Naples, don’t forget to check out the Naples Hotel (featured in SyFy Channel’s “Ghost Hunters”) and see for yourself whether it is haunted or not.
 (See Ghost Hunting in the Finger Lakes for more haunted places to check out in the Finger Lakes)